Covington & Burling LLP operates as a limited liability partnership worldwide, with the practice in England and Wales conducted by an affiliated

 Member of the Board of Directors, ArbitralWomen

-Co-Founder of ArabArb
+Co-Founder and Board Member of ArabArb

 Advisor for Diversity & Inclusion, Arbitrator Intelligence